Readiness and Rate of Perceived Exertion

 Traffic Light System

-Based on your Oura Readiness Score of the previous two days, Omic uses a simple traffic light system to guide your training.
+Based on your Oura Readiness Score of the previous two days, the Omic App uses a simple traffic light system to guide your training.
 The recommendations are a combination of intensity, duration and type of exercise.
 So, you may find that the recommended RPE differs for a particular category based on the type and duration of the exercise recommended.

 You can expect your HRV to be lower for a day or two after exercise as your body adapts to the stimulus.
 If you are exercising optimally, your HRV will stay stable or improve over time.